Bragging Rights (2009): Storylines

 The main rivalry from the Raw brand heading into Bragging Rights was the continuing conflict between Randy Orton and John Cena over the WWE Championship.
 The two had faced at the three previous pay-per-view events, with Orton retaining the title at SummerSlam, Cena winning the title at Breaking Point in an "I Quit" match, and Orton reclaiming the title at Hell in a Cell in the event's eponymous match.
 On the October 5 episode of Raw, Cena challenged Orton to one last rematch for the title, this time a 60-minute Iron Man match where the competitor with the most decisions at the end of that time would be named the victor.
 In order to accept the challenge, Orton added two more conditions to the match—if Cena loses, he would leave Raw and that the match would be "anything goes".

 The Undertaker returned to WWE at SummerSlam after CM Punk won the World Heavyweight Championship.
 Punk would then defeat his challenger at Breaking Point under controversial circumstances before losing the title to The Undertaker at Hell in a Cell a month later.
 On the October 9 episode of SmackDown, WWE Chairman Vince McMahon announced Punk would get his rematch at Bragging Rights, but it would be in a fatal four-way match with Batista and Rey Mysterio.

-Intercontinental Champion John Morrison of SmackDown lost against United States Champion The Miz of Raw.
+SmackDown's Intercontinental Champion John Morrison lost against Raw's United States Champion The Miz.

 On the October 12 episode of Raw, the reigning WWE United States Champion, The Miz, announced that he would face the WWE Intercontinental Champion John Morrison at Bragging Rights.
 In 2007, the two formed a tag team and gained success in the tag team division, winning the WWE Tag Team and World Tag Team Championships as well as the 2008 Slammy Award for Tag Team of the Year.
 In an untelevised match at WrestleMania XXV, the team lost their unification match against The Colóns (Carlito and Primo) that would form the Unified WWE Tag Team Championship.
 A week later, The Miz found himself drafted to the Raw brand in the 2009 WWE Draft due to botched interference from Morrison.
 Miz subsequently attacked Morrison after the match, ending the partnership.
 Morrison was later himself drafted to the SmackDown brand.
 Both wrestlers found singles success with Morrison winning his third Intercontinental Championship from Rey Mysterio on the September 4 episode of SmackDown, while The Miz defeated Kofi Kingston to become the new United States Champion on the October 5 episode of Raw.